fran0x/trading-kaggle-hackaton/README.md

 A backtesting framework for cryptocurrency trading strategies with a simple, extensible architecture.

+## Development Setup

+This project uses [just](https://github.com/casey/just) as a command runner for development tasks.
+To get started:

+1. Install just by following the instructions at [https://github.com/casey/just#installation](https://github.com/casey/just#installation)
+2. Run `just install` to set up the Python environment
+3. Use `just print` to see available commands

 ## Overview

 Junz is a trading strategy evaluation framework that allows you to: